ECHibiki/Kissu-Vi/README.md

 3.	[mbstring](http://www.php.net/manual/en/mbstring.installation.php)
 4. [PHP GD](http://www.php.net/manual/en/intro.image.php)
 5. [PHP PDO](http://www.php.net/manual/en/intro.pdo.php)
-6. A Unix-like OS, preferrably FreeBSD or Linux
+6. A Unix-like OS, preferrably FreeBSD or Linux.
+Notes.
+ViQa was developed on Windows7 with an Ubuntu18.04 VPS Server

 We try to make sure vichan is compatible with all major web servers. vichan does not include an Apache ```.htaccess``` file nor does it need one.